GAWKmdk/Admin-Track-Deck/README.md

 ## It use

 To learn how to setup a user tracking and analytics feature for mixpanel.
+Currently, it supports track activity management for;

+- shopping cart sample
+- checkout sample
+- single page landing to email sign up
+- content blog with choice buttons
+- simple captcha voting

 ## Whats to come